 to a "Full Moon Evening Walk through

-of a mature urban forest, and how the life in a floodplain contributes to water
+and fauna of a mature urban forest, and how the life in a floodplain contributes to water quantity and

 September 17 brings an outdoor lesson

 supporter's backyard in Hillsdale.
 Resident-environmentalist Bob Cinek has loaned out his special

 acre+ property as a classroom from which

 Audubon Society) and Elaine Silverstein (Native

 Plant Society of NJ) will teach a small group